-Here is an example of a Pinterest SEO checklist that outlines simple steps to follow in order to increase your Pinterest views:
+This Pinterest SEO checklist is one of the best lead magnet examples out there.
+It outlines simple steps to follow in order to increase your Pinterest views:

 Sleeknote offers webinars on a regular basis, so they smartly give visitors the opportunity to subscribe to be the first to know about upcoming webinars.

 Although eBooks aren’t always effective lead magnets because they are lengthy to consume, a mini eBook can work really well.
 Instead of calling it an “eBook”, however, you may want to call it something more enticing such as a “guide” or a “tutorial”.

 Here’s an example of a mini eBook from Persuasion Nation which outlines 6 Jedi Mind Tricks for the Online Course Creator:

 4. Audio Book

 Audio books are great because they can be consumed on a commute, at the gym, or virtually anywhere!
 This makes it super convenient for your subscribers to learn from you.

 Plus, they get to hear a human voice, which really helps with the “know, like and trust” factor that every marketer seeks to achieve.

 Free reports have been around for a long time, and are counted among the most effective lead magnet templates.
 By providing industry research and data, along with your interpretation of that data, you are offering something extremely valuable and actionable.